 - Don’t inquire into more than 2 symptoms with 1 question.

-Keys for a busy practice
+Keys to a busy practice

 - A general review of systems doesn´t improve outcomes.

-- A general physical exam does not improve outcomes, but increases healthcare costs.
+- A general physical exam does not improve outcomes but increases healthcare costs.

 - The average number of patient issues in a primary care visit is 7.